9brada6/tabs-with-posts/development.md

 - ➕ Maybe make the documentation and all the backend settings centered?(for ultra-wide monitors)
 - ➕ Add Translate strings setting, and say to use Loco Translate if they want to translate more.
 - ➕ Add more rating/views plugins.
+- ➕ Support more versions of KK rating plugin, maybe version 3.0 or 2.6 too?.

 ## 📖 Development Documentation